FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_podcasts/2020-12-15-bimm-there-done-that.md

 year: 15 December 2020
 title: Bimm There, Done That &#124; 15 December 2020
 maintitle: Bimm There, Done That
-subtitle:  Ep 2 Kojo Osei And Sue Quin
+subtitle:  15 December 2020 - Ep 2 Kojo Osei And Sue Quin
 description: Ep 2 Kojo Osei And Sue Quin
 image: /assets/images/podcasts/
 categories: [Podcasts, Bimm There Done That, OnThisDay15December]